mastaehe/bonsaiai.github.io/source/includes/examples/_find-the-center.html.md

 This is a basic simulator for learning the simulator library.
 In this case it is used to find the center between two numbers, 0 and 2.
 The goal, as outlined in the Inkling file, is to reach 1.
 The moves that the simulator is able to make are sent from the Inkling file to the simulator and the state of the simulator is sent back to Inkling.

+This example also includes a demonstration of how to use the record data file functionality.
+Analytics recording can be enabled in code or at the command line.
+Usage is explained in the [Recording Data to File][3] section of the Simulator Reference.

 The [README file][2] contained in the project has instructions for running this simulator in either Python or C++.

 [1]: https://github.com/BonsaiAI/bonsai-sdk/blob/master/samples/find-the-center-py
 [2]: https://github.com/BonsaiAI/bonsai-sdk/blob/master/samples/find-the-center-py/README.md
+[3]: ../references/simulator-reference.html#recording-data-to-file